-In the 18th century the Alhambra was abandoned and started to fall into disrepair and during the French occupation of Granada from 1808 until 1812, the palaces were used as a barracks.
-During a retreat the soldiers mined the towers and blew up part of them.
+In the 18th century, the Alhambra was abandoned and started to fall into disrepair and during the French occupation of Granada from 1808 until 1812, the palaces were used as barracks.
+During a retreat, the soldiers mined the towers and blew up part of them.
 Resulting in the Seven Floors Tower and the Water Tower being left in ruins.
-In 1870 the Alhambra was declared a national monument and the process of repairing, restoring and preserving the complex started, something that is still going on today.
+In 1870 the Alhambra was declared a national monument and the process of repairing, restoring, and preserving the complex started, something that is still going on today.

-At one time the Alhambra contained many gardens, today only the Generalife remains which was summer palace and country estate and retreat area for the sultan.
-Built originally during the reign of Muhammad II (1302-1309), although most of what can be seen today is reconstructed.
+At one time the Alhambra contained many gardens, today only the Generalife remains which was a summer palace and country estate and retreat area for the sultan.
+Built originally during the reign of Muhammad II (1302-1309), although most of what can be seen today are reconstructed.
 It was once joined to the Alhambra by a covered walkway running across the ravine which is located between them.
-It consisted of pavilions, courtyards, pools, fountains walkways and gardens.
-In 1952 an open air concert area was constructed where today live concerts are held.
+It consisted of pavilions, courtyards, pools, fountains walkways, and gardens.
+In 1952 an open-air concert area was constructed where today live concerts are held.

-In 1984 the Alhambra and Generlife became a UNESCO World Heritage Site.
+In 1984 the Alhambra and Generalife became a UNESCO World Heritage Site.